 |Alma Mater:||Salisbury '10|

-DeMoine returns for her third season as an assistant softball coach at Stevenson in 2012.
+DeMoine returns for her fourth season as an assistant softball coach at Stevenson in 2014.

 A 2010 graduate of Salisbury, DeMoine played four seasons for the Sea Gulls from 2007-10.
 During that time, she won four CAC championships, went to three NCAA Regionals and one NCAA Division III Softball Championship.
 As a catcher, she played in 74 games, hitting .310 with 27 hits, including five doubles and four home runs, and 33 RBIs.